JohnWSweeney/linkedListDemo/README.md

 To view the list's current contents, enter:
 > *print*

-### FIFO (First-In-First-Out)
-The FIFO is implemented as a singly linked list.
-The FIFO function names are based on the Xilinx FIFO conventions.
-To start or stop a FIFO thread, enter:
+To reverse the order of nodes in the list, enter:
+> *reverse*

+## Linked List Applications
+The app includes three interactive linked lists applications, including stacks and queues.
+To start or stop an application demo, enter:
-> *start fifo*
+> *start listType*

 > *stop*

-FIFO functions "init", "write", "read", "size", and "print" are currently supported.
-Once the FIFO thread is running enter:
+where *listType* is `stack`, `queue`, or `fifo`.

+### Stack
+The stack class is implemented with singly linked lists and modeled on the STL [std::stack](https://en.cppreference.com/w/cpp/container/stack) class.
+Functions include push, pop, top, clear, isEmpty, size, and print functions.

+To add a new node to the top of the stack, enter:
-> *init integer*
+> *push integer*

-to initialize the FIFO's linked list with *integer*.
-This is the first FIFO entry.
-To make another entry at the end of the list, enter:
+To access the top node's data, enter:
+> *top*

+To remove the top node, enter:
+> *pop*

+The `clear`, `isEmpty`, `size`, and `print` functions work identically to the those in the list classes.

+### Queue
+The queue class is implemented with circular doubly linked lists and modeled on the STL [std::queue](https://en.cppreference.com/w/cpp/container/queue) class.
+Functions include push, pop, front, back, clear, isEmpty, size, and print functions.

+To add a new node to the back of the queue, enter:
-> *write integer*
+> *push integer*

-To read out the entry at the beginning of the list, enter:
+To remove the node at the front of the queue, enter:
-> *read*
+> *pop*

-To find the FIFO's total entry count, enter:
+To return the front or back nodes' data, enter:
-> *size*
+> *front*

-To view the FIFO's current contents, enter:
-> *print*
+> *back*

+The `clear`, `isEmpty`, `size`, and `print` functions work identically to the those in the list and stack classes.

 ## Future Updates
 - ?